dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/install-and-test-the-application.md

 {% include image.html file="building/server/resolution-release/fig11-the-cas-login-page.png" alt="Browser Screen Shot" caption="Figure 11.
 The CAS login page" %}

-Note that the contents of the `name` field from the service registry are displayed at the top of the right-hand column; make sure that `CasApp Secured by CAS` is displayed here and not `HTTPS/IMAPS wildcard`.
+Note that the contents of the `name` field from the service registry are displayed at the top of the right-hand column; make sure that `Apache Secured by CAS` is displayed here and not `HTTPS and IMAPS wildcard`.
 Enter a valid username and password (Active Directory or LDAP) and, upon successful authentication, the contents of `/var/www/html/secured-by-cas/index.php` will be displayed:

 {% include image.html file="building/server/resolution-release/fig12-the-secure-content.png" alt="Browser Screen Shot" caption="Figure 12.
 The \"secure\" content" %}